IngCr3at1on/KirkNode/README.md

 	npm
 	coffee-script (should be installed via npm)
-	redis, needs to be installed and running, http://redis.io/topics/quickstart
+	redis, needs to be installed and running

+To start redis after installing (for testing) run the following before starting
+KirkNode:

+	redis-server &

+Hit enter a second time and you should be able to start KirkNode properly.
+For information on starting Redis automatically see [Redis QuickStart](http://redis.io/topics/quickstart)

 To get started with KirkNode run the following after cloning: